mouhamedaminebrahmi/dmp_react_forms_generate/README.md

 - [react-bootstrap](https://react-bootstrap.github.io/) - React-Bootstrap replaces the Bootstrap JavaScript.
 Each component has been built from scratch as a true React component, without unneeded dependencies like jQuery!
 - [dompurify](https://github.com/cure53/DOMPurify) - DOMPurify is a DOM-only, super-fast, uber-tolerant XSS sanitizer for HTML, MathML and SVG.
-- [draft-js](https://github.com/facebookarchive/draft-js) - Draft.js is a JavaScript rich text editor framework, built for React and backed by an immutable model.
-Extensible and Customizable.
+- [TinyMCE](https://www.tiny.cloud/docs/integrations/react/) - TinyMCE is a rich text editor extensible and Customizable.
 - [react-hot-toast](https://react-hot-toast.com/) - Add beautiful notifications to your React app with react-hot-toast.
 Lightweight.
 Smoking hot by default.
 - [react-select](https://react-select.com/home) - A flexible and beautiful Select Input control for ReactJS with multiselect, autocomplete, async and creatable support.
 - [sweetalert](https://sweetalert2.github.io/) - A BEAUTIFUL, RESPONSIVE, CUSTOMIZABLE, ACCESSIBLE (WAI-ARIA) REPLACEMENT FOR JAVASCRIPT'S POPUP BOXES
+- [react-loader-spinner](https://www.npmjs.com/package/react-loader-spinner) - React-spinner-loader provides simple React SVG spinner component which can be implemented for async await operation before data loads to the view.
+- [axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.

 ## Installation